-At ambient pressure, \ce{UTe2} does not show magnetic order, but exhibits a strong anisotropy in the magnetic susceptibility ($\chi_a \gg \chi_c > \chi_b$) observed in nuclear magnetic resonance (NMR) and magnetization measurements~\cite{Ran2019, Tokunaga2019}.
+At ambient pressure, \ce{UTe2} does not show magnetic order, but exhibits a strong anisotropy in the uniform magnetic susceptibility [$\chi_a (\bm{0}) \gg \chi_c (\bm{0}) > \chi_b (\bm{0})$], observed in magnetization measurements and reflected in nuclear magnetic resonance (NMR) Knight-shift measurements~\cite{Ran2019, Tokunaga2019}.
 Inelastic neutron scattering has revealed dominant antiferromagnetic fluctuations with an incommensurate wave vector $\bm{Q} \parallel \bm{b}^*$~\cite{Duan2020, Duan2021, Knafo2021}.
 In this paper, we denote crystallographic axes in momentum space by $\bm{a}^*$, $\bm{b}^*$, and $\bm{c}^*$.
 Under pressure, the anisotropy collapses and the magnetic susceptibility becomes nearly isotropic, driven by the suppression of $\chi_a$ and the enhancement of $\chi_b$~\cite{li2021}.
 Above the critical pressure $P_{\rm c} \approx 1.8$~GPa, an incommensurate antiferromagnetic order emerges.
 The propagation vector is close to that of magnetic fluctuations at ambient pressure, but with an added $\bm{a}^*$ component~\cite{knafo2025incommensurateantiferromagnetismute2pressure}.
 These findings imply that magnetic fluctuations at ambient pressure develop under pressure and condense into long-range order at critical pressure, possibly accompanied by discontinuous transitions.

 It is well known that the microscopic electronic structure is essential for magnetic properties.
 However, despite intensive efforts, the Fermi surface of \ce{UTe2} remains controversial.
-Quantum oscillation experiments~\cite{Aoki_dHvA2022,Aoki_dHvA2023,Weinberger2024} reported quasi-two-dimensional box-like pockets along the $\bm{c}^*$ direction, whereas angle-resolved photoemission spectroscopy (ARPES)~\cite{Miao2020}, a quantum oscillation measurement~\cite{Broyles2023}, and recent low-temperature calculations based on density functional theory (DFT) + dynamical mean field theory (DMFT)~\cite{Choi2024,Halloran2025} indicated an additional heavy-electron pocket and substantial $5f$ weight around the Fermi level, implying a more three-dimensional electronic structure.
-The DFT+DMFT results further reveal that coherent $5f$ quasiparticle states emerge at low temperature, accompanied by a reconstructed three-dimensional Fermi surface.
+Quantum oscillation experiments~\cite{Aoki_dHvA2022,Aoki_dHvA2023,Weinberger2024} reported quasi-two-dimensional boxlike pockets along the $\bm{c}^*$ direction, whereas angle-resolved photoemission spectroscopy (ARPES)~\cite{Miao2020} and a quantum oscillation measurement~\cite{Broyles2023} indicated an additional relatively isotropic heavy-electron pocket, implying a more three-dimensional electronic structure.